ioBroker/ioBroker.js-controller/docs/en/dev/adapterref.md

 * `enabled`: optional.
 When set to true, the instance will be activated after addition.
 * `license`: license name under what the adapter is licensed;
 * `loglevel`: initial log level that will be set after creation of instance.
 Can be `debug`, `info`, `warn` or `error`
-* `readmev: link to readme page in internet.
+* `readme`: link to readme page in internet.
 Used by admin adapter to show the link if "?" button clicked.
 * `icon`: icon name (not the path) of adapter icon.
 This icon must be in admin directory of adapter.
 * `extIcon`: icon path in internet to show the icon for adapter if the adapter is not yet installed.
 * `keywords`: key words as array to enable search in admin adapter.